 Do you have representative available to speak to schools and organizations on the topic of Domestic Violence.

 Yes.
-Both Executive Director Lynn Carlson and Program Director Tommy Griffin frequently speak at schools, churches and civic groups on topics of domestic violence and elder abuse.
-Mr Griffin also talks on subjects of bullying, safe dating, good touch/bad touch, self esteem and personal ethics.
+Executive Director Karmen Smith frequently speaks at schools, churches and civic groups on topics of domestic violence and elder abuse.

 Are your services limited to victims of abuse?